 We’ve gone on three Disney cruises now – two in the Mediterranean and one in northern Europe – and stopped at 20 different ports.
-At those stops we’ve done a little of everything: we’ve booked official Disney Port Adventures; we’ve booked our own private or group excursions; and we’ve wandered around without booking anything.
-To assist with your planning, here’s what we did at each of our Disney Cruise ports and how it worked out.
+At those stops we’ve done a little of everything on our shore excursions: we’ve booked official Disney Port Adventures; we’ve booked our own private or group shore excursions, and we’ve wandered around without booking anything.
+To assist with your own planning, here’s how we planned our own shore excursions and how it worked out.

-What you don’t want to do in Athens – book a large group tour that goes straight to the Parthenon/Acropolis.
+Here’s what you don’t want to do in Athens – book a large group tour that goes straight to the Parthenon/Acropolis.
 You’ll be there with busloads and busloads of day-trippers, taking away from the experience of visiting one of the world’s great sites.
-Instead we booked a foodie walking tour with Athens Walking Tours.
+Instead, we booked a foodie walking tour with Athens Walking Tours.
 Roughly 15 of us walked through the streets and markets of Athens, led by a guide who purchased unique Greek dishes for us along the way and discussed the Athens food scene.
 It was a good tour, with our kids trying most of the foods, and at the end of the tour our guide led us up to the Parthenon.
-This was a perfect time to visit (mid-afternoon) since most other Disney cruisers had already come and gone.
+This was a perfect time to visit (mid-afternoon) since most other people on shore excursions had already come and gone.
 We ended in the Plaka area before taking a shuttle back to the port.
 If it’s your only time in Athens you may want to book a private tour seeing more of the historical sites, but we had a successful day.

-There are a number of sites around Akureyri that you don’t want to miss – Gullfoss Waterfall, Lake Mytvan, Hverir with its suphur pits, steaming fumaroles and mud pools, and the chasm where North America and Europe literally collide.
+There are a number of sites around Akureyri that you don’t want to miss during your Disney cruise – Gullfoss Waterfall, Lake Mytvan, Hverir with its suphur pits, steaming fumaroles and mud pools, and the chasm where North America and Europe literally collide.
 We took a small 16-person tour with Saga Tours, which was priced roughly the same as Disney’s official big-bus excursion.
-Because we had fewer people, though, we visited several more locations than Disney’s excursion did.
+Because we had fewer people, though, we visited several more locations than Disney cruise excursions did.
 Our kids’ highlight was the spot where the continental plates collided.
 The Disney buses never made it there.

 Our stop in Bergen was only 5 1/2 hours – not nearly long enough to go sightseeing on the fjords.
 So we walked around town, did some shopping (we bought a Norwegian mailbox!), had coffee and pastries, and purchased large quantities of berries at the Fish Market in the middle of town.
 If it hadn’t been raining we would have taken the Funicular up Mount Fløyen.
 The area around Bergen is stunning so it was disappointing not to have more time in port.

 Anytime you’re able to meet up with locals and get a personalized tour, do it!
-We were lucky enough to do this in Crete and again in Scotland.
-In Crete a friend met us at the ship and showed us around the town of Heraklion.
-We then took a couple of taxis down the coast a few minutes to Ta Kalitera taverna and the surrounding beach – which we had practically to ourselves.
+We were fortunate to do this in Crete and again in Scotland.
+We decided to skip the Disney cruise excursions, and instead, a friend met us at the ship in Crete and showed us around the town of Heraklion.
+Next, we took a couple of taxis down the coast a few minutes to Ta Kalitera taverna and the surrounding beach – which we had practically to ourselves.
 Lunch at Ta Kalitera was excellent – one of our best meals in Greece.

-For our stop in Kusadasi, we booked a full-day excursion well in advance through Best of Ephesus.
+For the Disney cruise destination Kusadasi, we booked a full-day shore excursion well in advance through Best of Ephesus.
 Işık was our guide, and one of the best guides we have had anywhere.
 She and a driver picked us up at the ship and we headed to the major sites.
 Işık was excellent at setting the order of our destinations (House of the Virgin Mary, the ancient city of Ephesus and the Temple of Artemis) to avoid other large groups as much as possible, which was difficult given that there were seven ships in port that day.
 Ephesus itself was crowded and hot, but she let us go at the kids’ pace, and she always tried to make things interesting for them.

 Invergordon isn’t an interesting town, but there are a lot of great sites nearby.
 We met up with friends who drove us to Dunrobin Castle.
 We explored the castle, watched the falconry show (very cool) and then had lunch in nearby Golspie.
 We also explored the area between Dunrobin and the ship a little, finding seals and sea otters.
 It was a fun day, and we only heard positive things from the people on the ship who had chosen Loch Ness and other areas to explore.